 - James A. Saltonstall Expand

-Jim Saltonstall retired in 2008 from Middlesex School, Concord, MA, where he served for 40 years as a teacher (French and Economics), coach, dorm head and, most recently, business manager.
+Jim Saltonstall retired in 2008 from Middlesex School, Concord, MA, where he served for 40 years as a teacher (French and Economics), coach, dorm head and, for 25 years, as business manager.
 As business manager, he was responsible for budgets and financial accountability, buildings and grounds, human resources and he worked on many special projects with the head of school and trustees.
-In addition to his board work at Carleton-Willard, Jim serves on the boards of Lowell Habitat, the New England Greenfell Association and Communities for Restorative Justice in Concord.
-Jim graduated from Harvard with a BA and from Boston University with a Master’s in Education and an MBA.
-He lives in Carlisle with his wife Bridget, has two grown children, two “grandgirls” and enjoys skiing, gardening and doing outdoor work around the house.
+In addition to his board work at Carleton-Willard, Jim has served on the boards of Lowell Habitat, the International Grenfell Association and Communities for Restorative Justice in Concord.
+Jim graduated from Harvard with a BA in French and he has a Master’s degree in Education and an MBA from Boston University.
+He lives in Carlisle with his wife Bridget.
+They have two grown children and five grandchildren.
+Jim enjoys skiing, sailing, gardening and doing outdoor work around the house.

 - Ann Marie Teuber Expand

-Ann Marie Teuber is a Licensed Marriage and Family Therapist working for the not-for-profit agency, The Family Center, in Somerville, MA.
-She helped develop and now directs a program called The Parenting Journey.
-She implements new groups and trains other professionals to use the program in Boston, New York and other locations.
-Ann Marie previously worked for 25 years as a speech and language pathologist in schools, rehabilitation settings and in a group private practice.
-Her focus was on both language delays and neurologically based language deficits.
-In addition to Carleton-Willard, Ann Marie also serves on the Mount St. Joseph Academy Board of Directors and is a founding member of The Hestia Fund, a philanthropic giving circle.
+Ann Marie Teuber is a Licensed Marriage and Family Therapist.
+She worked for the not-for-profit agency, Parenting Journey, in Somerville, MA for 25 years.
+She collaborated with colleagues to develop The Parenting Journey program.
+Currently, she sees clients for individual and couples therapy in her private practice.
+Ann Marie previously worked as a speech and language pathologist in schools, rehabilitation settings and in a group practice.
+In addition to Carleton-Willard, Ann Marie has served on the Mount St. Joseph Academy Board of Directors and was a founding member of The Hestia Fund, a philanthropic giving circle.
+At present she is a founding board of advisors member of the non-profit Resilient Sisterhood Project and former board chair.
 She is a graduate of Worcester State University, Boston University, and Emmanuel College.
-Ann Marie lives in Newton with her husband Bill; they have three daughters.
+Ann Marie lives in Boston with her husband Bill; they have three daughters and seven grandsons.

 - Christopher F. Wolf Expand

-Chris Wolf retired in 2017 following 11 years as Chief Financial and Compliance Officer of Sverica Capital Management LLC, a private equity firm specializing in micro buy-outs.
+Chris retired as Chief Financial and Compliance Officer of Sverica Capital Management LLC, a private equity firm specializing in micro buy-outs.
 Prior to that he held a similar position at CambridgelightPartners, a seed-stage venture capital firm.
 During the majority of his career Chris was an audit partner with PricewaterhouseCoopers LLP where he served middle-market clients in the consumer products, technology, financial services, and health care industries.
 Importantly, he served as audit partner to Carleton-Willard Village from 1982 into the mid 1990’s, and now brings both technical expertise and historical perspective to his role as a Trustee.
-Raised in the Midwest, Chris moved to the Boston area after earning a BBA in Accounting from the University of Notre Dame.
+Raised in the Midwest, Chris moved to the Boston area after graduation from the University of Notre Dame.
 He lives in Lexington with his wife, Katy.
-Their family has grown to include three adult children and six grandchildren.
+Their family includes three adult children and seven grandchildren.
 Chris and Katy enjoy biking, skiing, travel and Cape Cod.